 • We can apply the same technique not only to FSMs, but also to any sequential circuit.
-This way, we can reduce the rate of any sequential circuit by including an enable signal of every flip flop in the circuit.
+This way, we can reduce the rate of any sequential circuit (e.g. another counter) by including an enable signal of every flip flop in the circuit.